instancio/instancio/website/docs/user-guide.md

 ### Specifying Seed Value

 By default, if no custom seed is specified, Instancio generates a random seed value.
-Therefore each execution results in different outputs.
+Therefore, each execution results in different outputs.
 This behaviour can be overridden by specifying a custom seed using any of the options below.
 These are ranked from lowest to highest precedence: